Is indirect amortization really better for you?

 Swiss mortgages and amortization

 We should start with something that is not obvious to many people.
 In Switzerland, you do not have to repay the entire principal.
-Indeed, you are legally bound to have at least 35% repaid in the next 15 years after you take the mortgage (or before you are 50).
+Indeed, you are legally bound to have at least 35% repaid in the next 15 years after you take the mortgage (and at least before you retire).
 But you do not need to repay the loan any further.

 As a result, many people keep their mortgages forever in Switzerland.
 This fact is hard to believe for most expatriates coming to Switzerland.